 Paying without opening my purseWhen I walked into the coffee shop, I opened Square Wallet on my phone and clicked on the "Pay Here" button so that the cashier would know I was in the store.
 After the cashier rang up my hot chocolate, I told her to "Put it on Jennifer" as the app advised.
 She found my name on her iPod Touch that was connected to the register, punched a few buttons and completed my purchase without me having to do anything at all.
 A few minutes later, I was happily sipping my delicious cocoa and marveling at how easy it had been to pay for my treat.

-I was curious what the merchants thought of Square Wallet and talked with the owner of Wake Forest Coffee Company, Robert Barneto.
+But what do the merchants think?I was curious what the merchants thought of Square Wallet and talked with the owner of Wake Forest Coffee Company, Robert Barneto.
 He told me that his coffee shop saved over $400 a month in credit card fees by using Square to process all credit cards transactions.
 Currently, only about six of those people each day were now using the Wallet app to pay.
 "I really recommend that any stores that use Square for credit card processing also allow customers to pay with the Wallet.
 It really saves a lot of time in checkout," Barneto said.